Proud to be a member of the

 Resources & Facilities

-We have a number of dedicated, professional and fully qualified staff, who are passionate about and dedicated to teaching and learning in Geography.
+We have a number of dedicated, professional staff who are passionate about and dedicated to teaching and learning in Geography.

 We offer dedicated, well equipped and comfortable classrooms, equipped with interactive facilities and a wide range of quality resources and subject specific software.